cinsk/triton-pssh/README.md

 The placeholder `{}` will be automatically replaced to the IP address of `my-private-instance`.

 You could also pass extra `scp(1)` options right after `:::`.
-Below example passes `-v` option to the `scp(1)` program:
+Below example passes `-r` option to the `scp(1)` program:

-        $ triton-scp -b my-bastion my-private-instance ::: -v file1 file2 file3 {}:
+        $ triton-scp -b my-bastion my-private-instance ::: -r file1 file2 file3 {}:

-One limitation.
-Due to the lack of parsing module, DEST should not contain whitespaces, and quoting is not supported.
+# Utility: triton-rsync.sh

+This is a `rsync(1)` wrapper, automatically adds required `rsync` options acquired from `triton-pssh`.
+This is especially helpful if you want to copy one or more fils to the host which does not have public IP.

+        Usage: triton-scp.sh INSTANCE-NAME ::: [SCP-OPTION...]
+SOURCE... {}:[DEST]

+For example, if you want to transfer file1, file2, and file3 to the directory `tmp/`, in the remote host `my-private-instance` via Bastion server, `my-bastion`, using rsync options `-avz -C`, use following command-line:

+        $ triton-rsync -b my-bastion my-private-instance ::: -avz -C file1 file2 file3 {}:/tmp

+The placeholder `{}` will be automatically replaced to the IP address of `my-private-instance`.

 # Emacs binding: